 MindSpring is a group programme with, for, and by refugees and immigrants.

 The MindSpring method empowers the participants via new knowledge, reflections and competences about issues related to living in exile.
 MindSpring can furthermore create the basis for a social network.
 The MindSpring program features themes such as stress, identity, trauma and general challenges related to living in exile.

 The MindSpring method is unique in the sense that the group program is facilitated by a volunteer sharing background and language with the participants.
 This volunteer is called the MindSpring trainer.
 Because of a shared cultural background and experiences with living as a refugee in Denmark, the MindSpring trainer can recognize and understand most of the issues and living conditions of the participants.
 This is the basis for feeling safe and included in the group.
 Furthermore, the identification between the participants and the MindSpring trainer creates a safe space for learning, which enhances the outcome for the participants.

-The MindSpring trainer is collaborating with a professional called the “co-trainer”, a professional employed in the organization where the group is organised, e.g. a municipality, school or a social institution.
+The MindSpring trainer collaborates with a professional called the “co-trainer”, a professional employed in the organization where the group is organised, e.g. a municipality, school or a social institution.
 The main task for the MindSpring trainer is to guide and lead the group through the formulated themes with the co-trainer, who contributes with professional support.
 For example, the co-trainer can provide facts regarding available welfare services or information about the local environment such as where to find professional help.

 The MindSpring groups are conducted in the mother tongue of the participants, so an interpreter translates simultaneously for the professional co-trainer, who will most likely not speak the language of the group.

 Empowerment and Support for Parents